Zypperman/xiandan/Organised/05 CS Practical/Languages/HTML CSS XML/Flexbox.md

     - `flex-shrink: 1` &#8212; referring to the "shrink factor" of an element
         - if the total size of the items in the container is larger than the container, this decides whether your elements shrink.
-            - setting this to `0` makes it not shrink
+            - setting this to `0` makes it not shrink, good for setting a minimum icon size for dynamic icons.
             - setting to `1` means even shrinking over all elements.

     - `flex-basis: 0` &#8212; the intial size of the item, respecting the main axis.